Philodina spp. from Scotia Marsh, Arizona

 finding that the two methods agree in identifying the majority of

 species from cox1 sequences (Birky and Barraclough 2009).
+Next I used the K/q

-The paper also describes evidence that some species are adapted to different
+describes evidence that some species are adapted to different

-ecological niches.
-Analyses of the same DNA sequences used for phylogenetic
+paper, analyses of the same DNA sequences used for phylogenetic

-analysis found that anciently asexual bdelloid rotifer lineage showed about
+analysis found that anciently asexual bdelloid rotifer lineage showed

-the same intensity of selection (measured by Ka/Ks) as their sexual sister
+the same intensity of selection (measured by Ka/Ks) as their sexual

 group, the monogonont rotifers.